GingerCohle/DHL/README.md

 ## 3, Training

-#### If you want to look up the main contribution code of DSGMNet.
+#### If you want to look up the main contribution code of DNet.

 ```bash
 ./r50_sigma_city2foggy_iter45k.sh
 ```
 #### If your gpu device is Tesla V100 (32G) and the virtual environment is the same as us.
-The training loss can be reproduce the same loss and ACC exactly [link](https://github.com/GingerCohle/DSGMNet/blob/main/log/City2Foggy_45.5_log.txt).
+The training loss can be reproduce the same loss and ACC exactly [link](https://github.com/GingerCohle/DNet/blob/main/log/City2Foggy_45.5_log.txt).